jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-05-checkpoint.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 5.
+title: Chapter 5.
 "Of the Resolution of Fractions into Infinite Series."
+part: I
+section: II
+chapter: 5
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 5.
-"Of the Resolution of Fractions into Infinite Series."

 <span class="art">289</span> When the dividend is not divisible by the divisor,
 the quotient is expressed, as we have already observed, by a